 If team persists in offending at the breakdown close to the defensive team try line, then the referee may award a penalty try.

-If a player is sent off then he will be replaced by an appropriate substitute.
-If there is no substitute available then that team w ill be disadvantaged.
+If a player is sent off then the player will be replaced by an appropriate substitute.
+If there is no substitute available then that team will be disadvantaged.
 The non-offending team does not lose a player.